buttplugio/buttplug/spec/protocol-spec/enumeration.md

 ### MessageAttributes

-**Description:** An collection of message attributes \(this object is always the child of a Device Message type name within a DeviceList or DeviceAdded message\).
+**Description:** A collection of message attributes.
+This object is always the child of a Device Message type name within a [DeviceList](enumeration.md#devicelist) or [DeviceAdded](enumeration.md#deviceadded) message.
 Not all attributes are relevant for all Device Messages on all Devices; in these cases the attributes will not be included.

 **Attributes:**

-* _FeatureCount_ \(unsigned int\): Number of actuators/sensors/channels/etc that the Device Message may address.
-This is used by the generic device messages that accept an array of control parameters \(VibrateCmd, LinearCmd, RotateCmd, etc\).
+* _FeatureCount_ \(unsigned int\): Number of features the Device Message may address.
+This attribute is used to define the capabilities of generic device control messages.
+The meaning of "feature" is specific to the context of the message the attribute is attached to.
+For instance, the FeatureCount attribute of a VibrateCmd message will refer to the number of vibration motors that can be controlled on a device advertising the VibrateCmd message.